Oman: Biodiversity

 Desert shrub and desert grass, common in southern Arabia, are found in Oman, but vegetation is sparse in the interior plateau, which is largely gravel desert.
 The greater monsoon rainfall in Dhofar and the mountains makes the growth there more luxuriant during summer; coconut palms grow plentifully on the coastal plains of Dhofar and frankincense is produced in the hills, with abundant oleander and varieties of acacia.
 The Hajar Mountains are a distinct ecoregion, the highest points in eastern Arabia, with wildlife that includes the Arabian tahr.

-Indigenous mammals include the leopard, hyena, fox, wolf, hare, oryx and ibex.
+Indigenous mammals include the Arabian leopard, striped hyena, fox, Arabian wolf, Cape hare, Arabian oryx and Nubian ibex.
 Birds include the vulture, eagle, stork, bustard, Arabian partridge, bee eater, falcon and sunbird.
 In 2001, Oman had nine endangered species of mammals, five endangered types of birds, and nineteen threatened plant species.
 Decrees have been passed to protect endangered species, including the Arabian leopard, Arabian oryx, mountain gazelle, goitered gazelle, Arabian tahr, green sea turtle, hawksbill turtle and olive ridley turtle.
 However, the Arabian Oryx Sanctuary is the first site ever to be deleted from UNESCO's World Heritage List, following the government's 2007 decision to reduce the site's area by 90% to clear the way for oil prospectors.

 Local and national entities have noted unethical treatment of animals in Oman.
 In particular, stray dogs (and to a lesser extent, stray cats) are often the victims of torture, abuse or neglect.
 The only approved method of decreasing the stray dog population is shooting by police officers.
 The Oman government has refused to implement a spay and neuter programme or create any animal shelters in the country.
 Cats, while seen as more acceptable than dogs, are nevertheless also viewed as pests and frequently die of starvation or illness.

 In recent years, Oman has become a popular spot for whale watching, highlighting the critically endangered Arabian humpback whale, sperm whales and pygmy blue whales.